SamDund/Assign2Education/README.md

 The proposal includes dynamically linked academic references and citations for R packages.

 #### Proposal File
 The project proposal is EducProposal.Rmd.
-Please click [here](https://raw.githubusercontent.com/SamDund/Assign2Education/master/EducProposal.html)to access the html for the RMarkdown file and open it in Chrome or a similar application (some features are not availble in the html version saved on GitHub):
+Please click [here](https://raw.githubusercontent.com/SamDund/Assign2Education/master/EducProposal.html) to access the html for the RMarkdown file and open it in Chrome or a similar application (some features are not availble in the html version saved on GitHub):